 This course is for people who need to improve their science subject understanding before starting a one-year Postgraduate Certificate in Education (PGCE) course.

 The structure of the course will vary according to whether you want to teach chemistry, physics or another science.
 You should have at least an A Level in the science subject that you intend to teach, and, you should have already received a conditional offer for initial teacher training (ITT).
 You will complete this preparatory course ready for starting ITT in September.

 When you successfully complete your ITT, your career prospects will be very good.
 There is a national shortage of science teachers, particularly in physics and chemistry.
 So there are excellent job opportunities both in the North East and throughout the country.

 Sunderland has a heritage of teacher training which dates back to 1908.
-What’s more, we’re one of only a small number of ‘outstanding’ teacher-training institutions in the UK, according to Ofsted.
+What’s more, we’re one of only a small number of teacher-training institutions in the UK offering a broad range of science.

-There is no tuition fee for this course, and you will be paid a bursary while you are studying on the course.
+There is no tuition fee for this course, and you will be paid a bursary while you are studying.

 Watch trainee teachers and a subject knowledge enhancement coordinator explain what a subject knowledge enhancement course is: